ByteRoast/music-sharity/PRIVACY.md

 Since we don't collect or store data, there is no data to secure.
 However:

 - ✅ All API communications use HTTPS encryption
+- ✅ The app contains no API keys or secrets
 - ✅ The app source code is publicly auditable
 - ✅ No passwords or sensitive data are handled